 Belarusian Azarenka breaks down in tears in the middle of the match

-Belarusian Viktoria Azarenka inexplicably broke down in tears mid-match and couldn’t resume play for several minutes in their 6-3, 6-4 loss to Kazakh Elena Rybakina on Monday in the WTA Third Round 1000 from Indian Wells.
+Belarusian Viktoria Azarenka inexplicably broke down in tears mid-match and mightn’t resume play for several minutes in their 6-3, 6-4 loss to Kazakh Elena Rybakina on Monday in the WTA Third Round 1000 from Indian Wells.

-Two days after the tears of the Japanese Naomi Osaka, injured by an insult to her place pronounced by a person in the public, another tear episode, just as trying and, it is clear that it is less and less unusual, occurred. on this same center court.
+Two days following the tears of the Japanese Naomi Osaka, injured by an insult to her place pronounced by a person in the public, another tear episode, just as trying and, it is clear that it is less and less unusual, occurred. on this same center court.

 Hand on her eyes to vainly prevent the tears from flowing, squatting with her head down as if to hide her distress, she suddenly worried the spectators, her opponent and the main referee, got down from her chair to go to meet her and ask her if everything was fine.